late-warrior/express-boilerplate-sql/README.md

 - Check the places where we have @ts-ignore and fix them
 - Fix all lint issues
 - Every call is making a call to `/favicon.ico as well - needs to be fixed or served from a static location - right now it errors out
+- Explore and change out apidoc to swagger (openapi) if that is easy